 For example, if a small change in the controller output causes a large fluctuation in the process variable value, the width of the proportional band must be increased (the gain reduced) to assure stability.
-In the converse case, the proportional band must be narrowed.
+Conversely, the proportional band must be narrowed.